Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * if not prefixed, then assume raw (no encoding)

 ### Enable @SQLCHECKBOX action tag
-Allow use of the **@SQLCHECKBOX** action tag for check box fields, which will run a select query defined in a SQL field and replace check box options with the query results.
+Allow use of the **@SQLCHECKBOX** action tag for checkbox fields, which will dynamically replace the checkbox options with those from a specified SQL field.
+The format must follow the pattern
-The format must follow the pattern @SQLCHECKBOX='????' with SQL field variable name defined between quotes e.g. @SQLCHECKBOX='sql_varname'
-Note: If the form is soft locked or database is hard locked using the Locking Module, the check box options will NOT be replaced
+@SQLCHECKBOX='????', in which the desired value must be the field name of an SQL field in the project.<br>Note: Checkbox options will **not** be replaced if the form, record or project has been locked.

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new